Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Men with documented GnRH deficiency or hypothalamic dysfunction may benefit from gonadorelin's ability to bypass upstream regulatory mechanisms.
 This direct approach can overcome certain types of hypogonadotropic hypogonadism more effectively than kisspeptin.

 Patients seeking FDA-approved therapy options may prefer gonadorelin's regulatory status, particularly if insurance coverage proves important for treatment affordability.
-The established approval pathway can facilitate prior authorization processes.
+The established approval pathway can help with prior authorization processes.

 Short-term testosterone stimulation for diagnostic purposes or specific medical procedures may favor gonadorelin's rapid onset and predictable response patterns.